 | 🥑 Avocado | ❌ TOXIC | 160 | 0.7g | ⛔ Contains persin — avoid |

-Apples: Apples (without seeds) are lower in sugar than bananas and provide good fiber and vitamin C. Remove the seeds, which contain cyanogenic compounds.
+Apples (without seeds or core) are lower in sugar than bananas and provide good fiber and vitamin C. Seeds contain cyanogenic compounds and must be removed entirely.

-Blueberries: These small berries are nutrient-dense, low in calories, and packed with antioxidants.
-Most dogs love them, and they’re convenient for portion control.
+Blueberries are nutrient-dense, low in calories, and packed with antioxidants.
+Most dogs love them, and their small size makes portion control easy.

-Pumpkin: Plain pumpkin puree supports digestive health and is often recommended by veterinarians for dogs with occasional constipation or diarrhea.
+Plain pumpkin puree supports digestive health and is often recommended by vets for dogs with occasional constipation or loose stools.

 Common Mistakes to Avoid